7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 4/exercise 3.md

 End:    {X, Y+1, 200}
 ```

-i.e the function F took 201 micro seconds to execute, and then you subtract the elements of the two tuples, you get:
+i.e. the function F took 201 micro seconds to execute, and then you subtract the elements of the two tuples, you get:

 ```
 Start:  {X, Y, 999999}